persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

     :align: center

 If stochastic input variables are present in the model, the **Probabilistic** item can be selected in the **Input Sample definition** window.
-Then the next window allows to specify:
+Then the next window allows one to specify:

   - the type of the design: LHS (Latin Hyper Cube), Monte Carlo, Quasi-Monte Carlo.
     If input variables are correlated, LHS design is not available